 First up, the obvious question: what is CBG?
-If you haven’t yet seen our other guide on the topic, be sure to check it out here!
-In short, though, CBG is a minor cannabinoid.
+In short, CBG is a minor cannabinoid.
 “Minor cannabinoid” is, of course, fancy lingo that means it’s present in less than 1% of any particular cannabis strain.
 For example, Delta 8 THC is another minor cannabinoid.

-And while CBG may not be present in most hemp strains, it’s been recognized as a compound since the 1960s.
+While CBG may not be present in most cannabis strains, it’s been recognized as a compound since the 1960s.
 That might be mostly because of what it becomes.
 You see, CBG is the precursor to CBD, THC, CBC, and all the other cannabinoids.
-In its CBGa form, it’s what metabolizes into everything else.
+In its CBGa form, it metabolizes into everything else.

 While it was discovered in the 60s, it didn’t get the spotlight it deserved for quite a few decades.
 More recently, though, scientists and researchers began to explore the benefits of the cannabinoid.
-Now, we’re able to more easily extract it from hemp plants, and for a lot cheaper than the older methods.
-Likewise, we’re able to breed higher levels of CBG into hemp nowadays.
+Now, we’re able to extract it more easily from cannabis plants, and it is a lot cheaper than the older methods.
+Likewise, we’re able to breed higher levels of CBG into cannabis nowadays.

 Thanks to the 2018 Farm Bill, industrial hemp is legal across the nation.
-Hemp that contains 0.3% delta-9 THC or less is legal.
+That covers all cannabis strains that contain 0.3% delta-9 THC or less.

 Is CBG Psychoactive?
 (Can CBG Get You High?)